Pablo López (baseball): Miami Marlins

-On July 20, 2017, the Mariners traded López, along with Brayan Hernandez, Brandon Miller and Lukas Schiraldi to the Miami Marlins for David Phelps.
-Miami assigned him to the Jupiter Hammerheads where he finished the season.
+On July 20, 2017, the Mariners traded López, along with Brayan Hernandez, Brandon Miller, and Lukas Schiraldi to the Miami Marlins for David Phelps.
+Miami assigned López to the Jupiter Hammerheads where he finished the season.
 In 27 games (24 starts) between the two teams, he was 5–11 with a 4.15 ERA and a .271 batting average against.

-The Marlins added López to their 40-man roster after the 2017 season.
-He began 2018 with the Jacksonville Jumbo Shrimp and was promoted to the New Orleans Baby Cakes in early June.
+The Marlins added him to their 40-man roster after the 2017 season.

-López was promoted to the major leagues on June 30, 2018, and he made his MLB debut that same day as the starting pitcher at Marlins Park versus the New York Mets.
-He pitched six innings in which he gave up two runs on six hits while walking one and striking out five, earning the win as Miami defeated the Mets 5–2.
+López began 2018 with the Jacksonville Jumbo Shrimp and was promoted to the New Orleans Baby Cakes in early June.
+He was promoted to the major leagues on June 30, 2018, and he made his MLB debut that day as the starting pitcher at Marlins Park against the New York Mets.
+He pitched six innings, allowing two runs on six hits while walking one and striking out five, earning the win as Miami defeated the Mets 5–2.

 In June 2019, López suffered a mild right shoulder strain that led to a two-month stint on the injured list.
 Overall that season, he was 5–8 with a 5.09 ERA in 21 starts.

 In the pandemic-shortened 2020 season, López was 6–4 with a 3.61 ERA in eleven starts and struck out 59 batters in 57 1/3 innings.
+In his postseason debut, he allowed both runs in a 2–0 loss to the Atlanta Braves in the NL Wild Card Series.

-On July 11, 2021, in a game against the Atlanta Braves, López set a Major League record by striking out the first nine batters of the game.
+On July 11, 2021, in a game against Atlanta, López set a major league record by striking out the first nine batters of the game.
 López struck out Ehire Adrianza, Freddie Freeman, Ozzie Albies, Austin Riley, Orlando Arcia, Dansby Swanson, Guillermo Heredia, Kevan Smith, and Ian Anderson on 35 pitches during the first, second, and third innings.
 He finished the 2021 season with a 5–5 record, a 3.07 ERA and 115 strikeouts in 102 2/3 innings over 20 starts.

-López's salary for the 2022 season was decided via the arbitration process; he had asked for $3 million, and received $2.45 million.
+López's salary for the 2022 season was decided via the arbitration process; he sought $3 million but lost his case, receiving $2.45 million.
+He was named the NL Pitcher of the Month for April.
+He finished the 2022 season with a 10–10 record, a 3.75 ERA and 174 strikeouts in 180 innings over 32 starts.

 On January 13, 2023, López agreed to a one-year, $5.45 million contract with the Marlins, avoiding salary arbitration.